alexdodonov/mezon-router/README.md

 ## Simple routes

-Router allows you to map URLs on your php code and call when ever it needs to be calld.
+Router allows you to map URLs on your php code and call when ever it needs to be called.

 Router supports simple routes like in the example above - example.com/contacts/

-Each Application object implicity creates routes for it's 'action[action-name]' methods, where 'action-name' will be stored as a route.
+Each Application object implicitly creates routes for it's 'action[action-name]' methods, where 'action-name' will be stored as a route.
 Here is small (as usual)) ) example:

 ```PHP
 class           MySite